Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Introduction

 \section{Introduction}

-A critical challenge in advancing state-of-the-art Visual-Language Models (VLMs)~\citep{radford2021learning} lies in understanding the root of their frequent failures on abstract tasks.
-Is the bottleneck poor visual perception or flawed reasoning?
-This unresolved question creates a persistent gap between machine and human cognition, particularly on visual puzzles \citep{wst2024bongard} and tasks that VLMs can solve in text but not in visual formats \citep{park2025generalizing}.
-While previous studies have explored this perception-reasoning interface, they have not definitively pinpointed the primary cause of failure \citep{vaishnav2025a, lin2025a}.
+A challenge for state-of-the-art (SoTA) Visual-Language Models (VLMs)~\citep{radford2021learning} is understanding the root of their frequent failures on abstract tasks.
+Is the bottleneck flawed bottom-up visual perception, which builds representations from sensory input~\citep{marr1982vision}, or flawed top-down reasoning that interprets that input using prior knowledge~\citep{gregory1970intelligent}?
+This question highlights a persistent gap between machine and human cognition, particularly on visual puzzles~\citep{wst2024bongard} and tasks VLMs solve in text but not in visual formats~\citep{park2025generalizing}.
+While previous studies have explored this perception-reasoning interface within frontier VLMs for abstract tasks like Bongard problems, the primary cause of failure has been difficult to isolate, lacking an empirical method to quantify this gap~\citep{vaishnav2025a, limitations2025miko}.
+To address this ambiguity, this paper introduces a diagnostic framework centered on the Linear Separability Ceiling (LSC), a measure of the performance a linear classifier can achieve on a VLM’s raw visual embeddings.
+The LSC provides a baseline for the quality of the initial visual representations, establishing a benchmark that the model's end-to-end (non-linear) reasoning must surpass to demonstrate added value.

-To address this ambiguity, this paper introduces a diagnostic framework centered on the Linear Separability Ceiling (LSC): a measure of the maximum performance a linear classifier can achieve on a VLM’s raw visual embeddings.
-The LSC provides a clear baseline for the quality of the initial visual representations, establishing a benchmark that the model's end-to-end reasoning must surpass to demonstrate added value.
+Our focus on computational non-linearity is complemented by recent work on representational geometry by~\cite{engels2025not} that challenges the Linear Representation Hypothesis.
+They find that some concepts form irreducible, circular features in activation space.
+While a conceptual manifold (e.g., days of the week) may be cyclic, its materialized instance (e.g., Monday) exists as a linearly separable point along that structure.
+Consequently, pulling these instances towards a class prototype should not destroy the underlying geometry.

-Our focus on computational non-linearity is complemented by recent work on representational geometry by~\cite{engels2025not} that challenges the Linear Representation Hypothesis (LRH).
-They find that concepts like days of the week and months of the year form irreducible, circular features in activation space.
-This \emph{representational} non-linearity implies a need for the \emph{computational} non-linearity we investigate; as they show, models use these exact circular features to perform tasks involving modular arithmetic.
-Their work thus offers a concrete, mechanistic example of the structured features our hypothesized reasoning pathways may operate on.
+Nevertheless, this \emph{representational} non-linearity implies a need for the \emph{computational} non-linearity we investigate; as they show, models use these exact circular features to perform tasks involving modular arithmetic.
+Their work thus offers a concrete, mechanistic example of the structured features our hypothesized (non-linear) reasoning pathways may operate on.
+Applying this framework reveals our central finding: an ``alignment gap,'' a concept that extends known representational issues like the ``modality gap''~\citep{yaras2022mind} to the interface between perception and reasoning.
+We find that a model's reasoning pathways are often not aligned with its own high-quality visual representations.